Walter S. Johnson Foundation

 Examples of Recently Funded Work Recent grants demonstrate the foundation's priorities:

-- TAY-Hub at UC Berkeley: $100,000 for research and evaluation on transition-age youth
+- Research and evaluation on transition-age youth

-- UNLV Fostering Scholars Program: $300,000 for two years
+- UNLV Fostering Scholars Programme: Multi-year support

 Key Takeaways for Grant Writers